40 Front Porch Ideas for Every Style and Season

 You read that right.
 Some plants prefer filtered sunlight or shade.
 Adding a landscape bed with shade plants creates color and life in what could become a dark area.

-#39 If You Have a Large Porch, It’s O’Kay to be a Minimalist
+#39 If You Have a Large Porch, It’s OK to Be a Minimalist

 Planters, hoses, bikes, rugs, furniture, and junk… oh my!
 Just because you have a large porch, doesn’t mean you have to go crazy and fill every bit of walkable space.
 Get rid of the junk and don’t let your porch be catch all for stuff you don’t want in the house.
 Do you want cozy?
 Yes.
 Do you want cluttered.
 NO!
 When in doubt, keep it simple and classy.